Yarra River: Pollution and environmental issues

 The Yarra River was an important resource for the Wurundjeri people for around 40,000 years.
-The river's resources were utilised sustainably by the Wurundjeri until European settlement in the early-mid-19th century.
-Early industry located along the river contributed great amounts of pollution such as dangerous chemicals, grease, oil and heavy metals.
-Through the mid-20th century, industry was slowly relocated away from the river and since then the major pollutants have come from storm water runoff, sewerage and lasting effects of previous pollution.
-Gold mining cleared small areas of land of vegetation and for periods of time, drained sections of the river; however, when compared to land clearing and industrial pollutants, the effects of gold mining on the river were quite low.
+The river's resources were utilised sustainably by the Wurundjeri until European settlement in the early to mid-19th century.
+Early industry located along the river contributed great amounts of pollution such as dangerous chemicals, grease, oil, and heavy metals.
+Through the mid-20th century, industry was slowly relocated away from the river and since then the primary pollutants have been stormwater runoff, sewage, and lasting effects of previous pollution.
+Gold mining cleared small areas of land of vegetation and for periods of time drained sections of the river.
+However, when compared to land clearing and industrial pollutants, the effects of gold mining on the river were quite minor.

-Heavy metals deposited into the river throughout the late 19th and early 20th centuries settled to the bottom of the river bed, particularly in the lower reaches through the city and Port Melbourne, and due to the increased artificial depth of the river through here, heavy metals have not been carried further, although some have been deposited out into Port Phillip.
+Heavy metals deposited into the river throughout the late 19th and early 20th centuries settled to the bottom of the river bed, particularly in the lower reaches through the city and Port Melbourne.
+Due to the increased artificial depth of the river in this area, heavy metals have not been carried further, although some have been deposited out into Port Phillip.
 Oils and grease remain today in several tributaries in the lower reaches such as Merri Creek and Moonee Ponds Creek.

 Pollution

-Levels of bacteria, particularly E. coli and substances like grease, oils and heavy metals in the Yarra River and its tributaries are a major problem.
+Bacteria, particularly E. coli, and substances like grease, oils, and heavy metals are a major problem in the Yarra River and its tributaries.

-High levels of E. coli, some up to 200 times the safe limit in its tributaries, are caused primarily by poorly maintained septic systems.
+High levels of E. coli, in some tributaries up to 200 times the safe limit, are caused primarily by poorly maintained septic systems.

-Up to 350,000 cigarette butts enter the Yarra catchment storm water runoff every day, these serve as just a small representation of the rubbish and litter that are disposed of in storm water runoff areas that eventually make their way into the river and consequently, the sea.
+Up to 350,000 cigarette butts enter the Yarra catchment stormwater runoff every day.
+Between 2014 and 2017, 1.3 million cigarette butts and 179 tonnes of litter were pulled from the river.
+These statistics represent the broader issue of rubbish and litter that is disposed of in stormwater runoff areas that eventually makes its way into the Yarra and, consequently, the sea.

 Some industrial companies continue to use the Yarra as a dumping ground.
-For example, in recent years paper company Amcor has been fined several times by EPA Victoria for polluting the Yarra and environs.
-In 2007 it was fined A$5,000 for discharging paper pulp into the Yarra from its Alphington plant and in 2008 the company was convicted for releasing oil into the Yarra from its Alphington plant and fined A$80,000.
+For example, paper company Amcor has been fined several times by EPA Victoria for polluting the Yarra and its environs.
+In 2007, it was fined A$5,000 for discharging paper pulp into the Yarra from its Alphington plant, and in 2008 it was convicted for releasing oil into the Yarra from the same site and fined A$80,000.

-Several programs are being implemented to minimise beach and river pollution, mostly organised by community groups, EPA Victoria and local councils.
+Several programs are being implemented to minimise beach and river pollution, mostly organised by community groups, EPA Victoria, and local councils.

-In 2015, a facility for washing down cars and chemical containers illegally leaked toxic chemicals and herbicides into Yarra River, killing trees and endangering public safety.
-The facility was situated inside Warrandyte State Park, from where the spillover until June 2015 flowed into the river and downstream towards Melbourne.
+In 2015, a facility for washing down cars and chemical containers, located inside Warrandyte State Park, illegally leaked toxic chemicals and herbicides into Yarra River, killing trees and endangering public safety.